Tremors: Shrieker Island

-Tremors: Shrieker Island (also known as Tremors 7 and formerly Tremors: Island Fury) is a 2020 American direct-to-video horror monster film directed by Don Michael Paul and co-written with Brian Brightly.
+Tremors: Shrieker Island is a 2020 American direct-to-video horror monster film directed by Don Michael Paul and co-written with Brian Brightly.
 It is the seventh film in the Tremors franchise.
-The film stars Michael Gross and Jon Heder.
+The film stars Michael Gross, Jon Heder, Caroline Langrishe, Cassie Clare, Jackie Cruz, and Richard Brake.

 The film was released direct-to-video on October 20, 2020, by Universal Pictures Home Entertainment.